PRIEWIENV/BytomLit/README.md

 # Bytomlit - a lightning node on Bytom using PHTLC

+A payment channel network daemon based on Bytom using Path Hashed Time Locked Contract (PHTLC) instead of Hashed Time Locked Contract (HTLC), which is robust against wormhole attack.

 Under development, not for use with real money.

 ## Setup